furkankoykiran/blog.furkankoykiran.github.io/_posts/2024-01-25-nft-minting-ethereum-complete-tutorial.md

     }
 }
 ```
+{: file="contracts/FairLaunchNFT.sol" }

 ### Common Mistakes to Avoid

 **1. Not Testing on Testnets**

+> Mainnet deployment is irreversible.
+Always test thoroughly on Sepolia or Goerli first, including all edge cases and failure scenarios.
+{: .prompt-tip }

 Always deploy to testnets first (Sepolia, Goerli) before mainnet: